KarmaYama/cleansh-workspace/cleansh/README.md

 * **WASM Core:** Running directly in the browser for zero-install sanitization.
 * **Tauri GUI:** A native desktop app for non-CLI workflows.
-* **Entropy Tuning:** Interactive feedback loops to train the entropy engine on your specific data.
+* **Deep-Packet-Inspection:** Future modular backends using the plug-and-play engine pattern.

 ---